-Our team of professionals monitor the markets and adjusts rents throughout the portfolio regularly to deliver the highest possible AMR.
-Based on current market conditions management forecasts increases in AMR will continue to provide sustainable increases in revenue year over year.
+Management monitors the markets and adjusts rents throughout the portfolio regularly to deliver the highest possible AMR.
+Based on current market conditions, Management forecasts increases in AMR will continue to provide sustainable increases in revenue year-over-year.

 Net Operating Income (NOI)